-Having two young daughters has made Michael and his Bee, very conscious about what Kiwi kids are eating.
+Having two young daughters has made Michael and his wife Bee very conscious about what Kiwi kids are eating.
 He has a real passion for ensuring New Zealand children are eating healthier food.
-His latest cookbook, Fast, is all about cooking healthy family meals and includes a section on children’s food.
+His latest cookbook, Good From Scratch Kids Cookbook, is all about getting kids into the kitchen and cooking healthy food.

 Mike has written for New Zealand Woman’s Weekly, MiNDFOOD and House and Garden and has a regular spot on Newstalk ZB’s Sunday morning show with Andrew Dickens.

 - Cooking demonstrations

 - Guest appearances